A.S. Temanava

 AS Temanava is a football (soccer) club in Ma'atea, Mo'orea, Tahiti.
 They currently play in the Ligue 2, the second-tier of Tahitian football, after spending several years at the local league of Moorea.
 They play home games at Stade de Maatea.

-The club won the Tahiti Cup in 2006, been classified to 2007 OFC Champions League.It's also, so far the only club from Moorea to win a national football competition in the French Polynesia.
+The club won the Tahiti Cup in 2006, qualifying to the 2007 OFC Champions League.
+It's also, so far, the only club from Moorea to win a national football competition in the French Polynesia.

 In the continental tournament, Temanava ended on the 2nd position on Group B, earning a draw with the runners-up on that edition, Ba F.C.